Looking for free campsites for your next trip?

 All of the apps and websites on this list are extremely helpful.
 But the vast majority feature user-generated reviews.
 These are usually super subjective and sometimes state flat out incorrect information.

 I’ve personally camped at every campsite recommended on Campnado, often several times at each.

 I provide as much relevant info about each campsite as possible, including unique photos from most locations.
-I update my recommendations on a yearly basis in case anything has changed.
+I update my recommendations on a yearly basis (at a minimum) in case anything has changed.

 Of course, my suggestions are also biased.
 But I take every effort to make sure you know who they’re best suited for (such as the accessibility of roads and sites for RVs and trailers).

-My best free campsites guides are currently the best place to start your search.
+Use my free campsites guides to start your search.

 Learn more about us here: campnado.com/about

 Other Quality Free Camping Apps

 FreeRoam, iOverlander, Gaia GPS, and Avenza Maps coupled with FreeCampsites.net are my go-to free camping apps.
 But the following apps are also helpful, although I don’t regularly use them myself.